Richie78321/Richie78321.github.io/content/llm_crash_course.md

 Questions you want to answer:

 - What are the three popular transformer architectures?
 When are they used?
-- What is the benefit of mixture-of-experts models?
 - Encoder-only and decoder-only architectures only have a few key differences -- what are they?
 - What is the motivation for masked attention in decoder-only transformers?
+- What is the benefit of mixture-of-experts models over dense models?
 - Are transformers only designed to work on sequential data?
 - [probably more]